Alpine-DAV/ascent/src/docs/sphinx/Actions/Actions.rst

     }
   ]

-The resulting actions that are executed by Alpine will be:
+The resulting actions that are executed by Ascent will be:

 .. code-block:: json